Wilgauf/blackjack/README.md

 ![fullMockup1](https://user-images.githubusercontent.com/60279881/127741708-b027d03c-ade4-4251-a384-8fd72f060d97.png)

 Front End Tech Stack
 In the decision on what tech to use in the front end we decided that we would use what we all have worked with before.
 We decided to use Javascript with React as our framework.
 Then we went with Material-UI for prebuilt components.
 This helped us keep a streamlined look and feel during our built out.
+Material UI often skips the need for us to sylize our own components and lends us well built and modern components with functionality!